Ex-hacker Eric Taylor is working to help manage data centers

 In short, think of it as SETI@Home for server monitoring: small home computers act as watchdogs for bigger ones.

 “Path was conceived at the end of 2017, out of the direct requirements of the founder’s prior companies.
 Staggered by the lack of high-end network monitoring options for ISPs and CDNs, and facing issues with visibility into route propagation, the only answer was to craft a new solution.
-As work on Path progressed it quickly became apparent that the applications and utility of a distributed network monitoring solution would be great enough to warrant it’s own company,” wrote Bryant.
+As work on Path progressed it quickly became apparent that the applications and utility of a distributed network monitoring solution would be great enough to warrant it’s own company [sic],” wrote Bryant.

 In this very specific case a token makes relative sense.
 Users can “mine” the token by managing a monitoring node and server farms pay a small amount for the privilege.
 Decentralization ensures that most of the tricks played by hackers will be visible.
 Path will allow sysadmins to see a bigger network picture and will expose censorship, net neutrality policies, and DNS poisoning.
 It’s a clever solution by some folks who, arguably, know a lot about the wrong side of network security.